François Civil: Breakthrough (2016–present)

 In 2021, he starred the film BAC Nord directed by Cédric Jimenez, in which he played a police officer from the Anti-Crime Squad (BAC) of Marseille opposite Gilles Lellouche and Karim Leklou, which earned Civil a nomination for the César Award for Best Supporting Actor for his performance.
 He also had a supporting role as a motel manager whose right forearm had a prosthesis with a baseball glove replacing his hand in the comedy TV film La Vengeance au Triple Galop, a parody of the 1983 Australian TV series Return to Eden, directed by Alex Lutz and Arthur Sanigou and broadcast by Canal+ on 4 October 2021.

 In 2022, he played the physiotherapist Yann in the comedy drama Rise (En corps) by Cédric Klapisch, for which he received his second César nomination for Best Supporting Actor.
 He also lent his voice to the character Buzz Lightyear in the French version of the animated film Lightyear, and he voiced the character Phillip Graves in the French version of the video game Call of Duty: Modern Warfare II.

 In 2023, he portrayed D'Artagnan in two new French film adaptations of Alexandre Dumas' 1844 novel The Three Musketeers directed by Martin Bourboulon; The Three Musketeers: D'Artagnan and The Three Musketeers: Milady.
 D'Artagnan became his biggest commercial success, with over 3 million tickets sold in France.
 The same year, he played an undercover police officer who infiltrates a group of environmental activists in Romain Cogitore's romantic thriller A Place to Fight For (Une zone à défendre), the first French original film from Disney+.

 In November 2023, Civil was named Actor of the Year by GQ France's Men of the Year Awards.

 In 2024, Civil starred in the drama The Good Teacher (Pas de vagues), directed by Teddy Lussi-Modeste, in Beating Hearts directed by Gilles Lellouche, and in Fiasco, a comedy miniseries co-created by Pierre Niney and Igor Gotesman for Netflix.

 In 2025, Civil starred in Arnaud Desplechin's drama Two Pianos, in which he portrays a pianist who lives an impossible love story.

 In September 2025, Civil was cast as Charles Darnay in the upcoming BBC One British miniseries A Tale of Two Cities, adapted from the novel of the same name by Charles Dickens.

+Personal life

+He has been in a relationship with actress Adèle Exarchopoulos since 2023.
+They worked together on BAC Nord and Beating Hearts.